 However, despite that one mechanic which clearly wasn’t perfected at the start of the generation, the actual voice acting is very good, even if some of the accents Sherlock pulls off are a little questionable.
 The music is very fitting and the writing is very funny with Sherlock being very sarcastic and not interested in anything but his own thoughts.

 Sherlock Holmes: Crimes & Punishments is one of the best Sherlock Holmes-based games you can buy, thankfully reinstated on digital storefronts by developer Frogwares.
 This is basically a Sherlock Holmes simulator, become the renowned detective as you solve six mysterious cases ranging from murder to the disappearance of a train – no two cases are the same.
-The innovative Mind Palace and Sherlock vision are modes which the developers still use today in their recent games, further enhancing your experience and enjoyment.
+The innovative Mind Palace and Sherlock vision are modes that the developers still use today in their recent games, further enhancing your experience and enjoyment.
 If you like mystery adventure games where YOU decide the outcome, ensure you pick up this game – you won’t be disappointed.

 The game is afoot.

 **On a side note, if anyone from Frogwares reads this – I’d love to see the PS3/Xbox 360 games such as The Testament of Sherlock Holmes and Sherlock Holmes vs Jack the Ripper get remastered for the PS4/Xbox One consoles.
 Maybe even port all four of them over to the Nintendo Switch as well, seeing as you did a great job with The Sinking City?**